nwneisen/mke-docs/content/docs/operations/authentication/OIDC.md

 are defined in the following table, to configure your chosen OIDC provider.

 {{< callout type="info" >}}
-For information on how to obtain the field values, refer to the [OIDC provider example](../../../tutorials/authentication-provider-setup/oidc-provider-setup).
+For information on how to obtain the field values, refer to the [using Okta as an OIDC provider example](../../../tutorials/authentication-provider-setup/using-okta-as-an-oidc-provider).
 {{< /callout >}}

 | Field          | Description                                                          |